Anthony Martial: 2018–19 season

 Martial made his first competitive appearance for Manchester United's 2018–19 season in their 3–2 loss to Brighton in the Premier League.
 Through August and September, Martial made three other substitute appearance in the Premier League until the September's final game against West Ham United saw him make the starting eleven.
-However two weeks prior saw Martial start in Manchester United's Champions League opener and score his first goal of the season in a 3–0 win against Young Boys of Bern.
+However, two weeks prior saw Martial start in Manchester United's Champions League opener and score his first goal of the season in a 3–0 win against Young Boys.
 Martial's first league goal came in a 3–2 comeback against Newcastle United where he also started.
 After that match Martial started and scored in every Premier League game up to the November International Break, scoring against Bournemouth, Everton, two goals against Chelsea, and a penalty goal in the Manchester derby.
 This spell of goal scoring saw Martial become one of seven players to have scored in five consecutive league games for Manchester United.
 Martial also won Manchester United's October Player of the Month award.

 On 24 November, Martial started in United's goalless draw with Crystal Palace, playing the full 90 minutes.
-This came after speculation that he would miss the game due to an injury pick up on international duty.
+This came after speculation that he would miss the game due to an injury picked up on international duty.
 Martial also played the full 90 minutes against Champions League opponents Young Boys, which United won 1–0, securing their place in the knockout stage.
 After missing United's tie with Southampton, Martial played in the club's home game against Arsenal in which he scored his eighth goal of the season with the match ending in a 2–2 draw.
 On 17 December 2018, United triggered an option to extend Martial's contract that would keep him at the club until 2020.
 On 22 December, under new manager Ole Gunnar Solskjær, Martial scored his ninth of the season in a 5–1 victory over Cardiff City.
-On 25 January 2019, Martial scored Manchester United's third goal in a 3–1 win over Arsenal in the FA Cup Fourth Round; it was his first goal of 2019 and his 10th of the season.
+On 25 January 2019, Martial scored Manchester United's third goal in a 3–1 win over Arsenal in the FA Cup fourth round; it was his first goal of 2019 and his 10th of the season.

-On 31 January 2019, Martial signed a new five-year contract with Manchester United.
+On 31 January 2019, Martial signed a new five-year contract with Manchester United, keeping him at the club until summer 2024.
 On 9 February, Martial assisted Paul Pogba's opener before scoring United's second goal in a 3–0 win over Fulham.
 On 10 March, Martial returned as a substitute against Arsenal after sustaining an injury against PSG a month prior.
 Later that month he scored the second goal in a 2–1 win over Watford.